raspberrypilearning/3D-scene/en/step_5.md

 --- collapse ---
 ---
-title: Control Layer placement with code
+title: Control layer placement with code
 ---
 You should get your sprite to go to the back (or front) layer and then move a number of layers at the start of your project: